Worgaros/Worgaros.github.io/Pages/BPNekoNetworking.md

 ## Introduction

-As part of the 5100 module we have to create an online multiplayer game using the NekoEngine game engine, internal game engine at the SAE Institute Geneva school.
+As part of the 5100 module we have to create an online multiplayer game using the NekoEngine game engine, internal game engine at the SAE Institute Geneva.
 This game must include at least one playable level and an interface for connecting at least two players.

 ## Pitch

-Cars Soccer is a 2D multiplayer online game inspired by Rocket League.
-You play car and you have to score goals.
+Cars Soccer is a 2D online multiplayer game inspired by Rocket League.
+You play a car and you have to score goals.

 ## Mechanics

 ### Start of the game

-At the start when a player is connected his car spawn, when the two cars are spawned a countdown is lauched before the game start
+At the start when a player logs his car spawn, when the two cars are spawned a countdown is launched before the game start.

 ![](https://worgaros.github.io/Images/startcar.gif)